Mercury: A Code Efficiency Benchmark for Code Large Language Models: Related Work

-\paragraph{NL2Code Evaluation} Most existing NL2Code benchmarks focus on gauging the functional correctness of generated code.
+\textbf{NL2Code Evaluation} currently focuses on gauging the functional correctness of generated code.
 As a pioneer, CodeBLEU~\cite{ren2020codebleu} adapts the BLEU~\cite{papineni2002bleu} metric into code generation.
-However, given the inherently abstract nature of programming languages, distinct code fragments can express the equivalent semantics, prompting subsequent benchmarks to harness test cases instead of conventional similarity measurements routinely.
+However, given the abstract nature of programming languages, distinct code can express the equivalent semantics, prompting subsequent benchmarks to harness test case fuzzing instead of the similarity measurement.
 For example, HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program} consist of hand-written Python programming tasks and corresponding test cases.
-On the note of enhancing linguistic inclusiveness, ODEX~\cite{wang2022execution} integrates multiple natural languages, while MBXP~\cite{athiwaratkun2022multi} extends the benchmarks to cater to a variety of programming languages, promoting polyglot code generation evaluation.
-Recent benchmarks have also begun to consider more specific beyond functional correctness.
-Within the realm of data science, the benchmark DS-100~\cite{lai2023ds} addresses the need to generate code in data analysis scenarios, while CodeGen~\cite{nijkamp2022codegen} contributes a benchmark for multi-turn code synthesis.
-For security-oriented code generation, SecurityEval~\cite{siddiq2022securityeval} has offered a focused benchmark on code security.
+On the note of enhancing language inclusiveness, ODEX~\cite{wang2022execution} integrates multiple natural languages, while MBXP~\cite{athiwaratkun2022multi} extends the benchmarks to cater to a variety of programming languages, promoting polyglot code generation evaluation.
+Recent benchmarks have also begun to consider more aspects beyond functional correctness.
+For instance, the benchmark DS-100~\cite{lai2023ds} dives deeply into the data analysis scenarios, and CodeGen~\cite{nijkamp2022codegen} contributes a benchmark for multi-turn code generation.
+For security-oriented code generation, SecurityEval~\cite{siddiq2022securityeval} offers a concentrating benchmark on mining the vulnerability of generated code.